ankitbansal/octopress/source/_posts/2013-11-08-understanding-this-keyword-in-javascript.markdown

 }
 foo.bar(); //this points to global object
 ```
-In this case, this will refer to Window.
+In this case, *this* will refer to Window.
 Let’s see why.
-When we invoke bar 'this' was called with foo,
+When we invoke bar *this* was called with foo,
 but inside bar function, eval invokes hello without referring an object, so it goes through global scope.

 ### Conclusion ###

-'this' is very powerful in javascript and many libraries utilize it at its core.
-I hope this blog have helped you in clearing some of the doubts and gaining a better understanding of how 'this' evaluates in javascript.
+*this* is very powerful in javascript and many libraries utilize it at its core.
+I hope this blog have helped you in clearing some of the doubts and gaining a better understanding of how *this* evaluates in javascript.